Vivianwcao/B2B-Submission-Analytics-Pipelines/README.md

 ## Key Engineering Decisions & Solutions

-### 1. Fanout Architecture over Monolithic Lambda Loops
+### 1. Fanout + SQS Architecture over Monolithic Lambda Loops
-* **Challenge:** Each supplier API fetch operates independently and takes between 1 to 5 minutes.
-Processing 25+ suppliers sequentially inside a single Lambda function risked hitting the 15-minute AWS execution timeout and creating total pipeline failure if a single supplier API call hung.
+* **Challenge:** Each supplier's API call is independent and takes between 1 to 5 minutes.
+A single Lambda looping through 25+ suppliers sequentially would risk hitting the 15-minute AWS execution timeout and would fail all suppliers if one timed out.
-* **Solution:** Implemented a Fanout pattern via SQS.
-The controller Lambda completes in seconds, while SQS distributes processing across isolated worker Lambda invocations running in parallel with automatic retry capabilities.
+* **Solution:** Used a Fanout pattern via SQS.
+The controller Lambda finishes in seconds by sending one message per supplier to an SQS queue.
+SQS then triggers separate worker Lambda invocations in parallel, giving each supplier isolated execution and failure handling.

-### 2. Migration to MySQL RDS over S3 / Athena
+### 2. Migration to MySQL RDS over S3 / Parquet / Athena
-* **Challenge:** The pipeline initially used Parquet files on S3 queried via Amazon Athena.
-However, frequent schema evolution required updating Glue Data Catalogs, backfilling historical Parquet files, and rewriting Athena views whenever new upstream fields were added.
+* **Challenge:** The pipeline started with Parquet files on S3 and Athena views.
+However, OpenTicket and OpenInvoice have completely different data structures, and the client later requested a single joined view across both.
+Adding new fields required backfilling hundreds of Parquet files, updating Glue tables, and rewriting Athena views.
-* **Solution:** Migrated the data warehouse layer to Amazon RDS (MySQL).
-Adding new metadata fields now requires a simple `ALTER TABLE ADD COLUMN` operation.
-Furthermore, performing complex `FULL OUTER JOIN` operations between tickets and invoices is faster and more maintainable in SQL than joining across separate Athena S3 datasets.
+* **Solution:** Migrated the data storage layer to Amazon RDS (MySQL).
+Adding a new field now only requires a simple `ALTER TABLE ADD COLUMN` command.
+Joining ticket and invoice data is also much cleaner and faster using standard SQL views inside MySQL than doing cross-dataset joins in Athena.

 ### 3. Last-Action Timestamp Upsert Logic
-* **Challenge:** The OpenTicket API returns the complete historical state of a receipt.
-Standard `INSERT` statements caused duplicate key errors, while blind overwrites ran the risk of overwriting fresh data with out-of-order stale payload responses.
+* **Challenge:** The OpenTicket API returns the full history of a receipt, which can be re-fetched across multiple pipeline runs as statuses update.
+Standard `INSERT` queries fail on duplicate keys, while blind updates risk overwriting fresh data if payloads arrive out of order.
-* **Solution:** Engineered an `ON DUPLICATE KEY UPDATE` strategy comparing incoming `last_action_timestamp` values against stored records.
-Fields are updated only if the incoming record contains a newer timestamp than the stored entry.
+* **Solution:** Built an `ON DUPLICATE KEY UPDATE` query that checks the incoming `last_action_timestamp`.
+Incoming fields are only overwritten if the incoming record's timestamp is newer than what is currently stored in the database.

-### 4. Staging Tables for Parallel Batch Updates
+### 4. Staging Table Pattern for Parallel Batch Updates
-* **Challenge:** Multiple worker Lambdas running concurrently need to write batch update JSON payload mappings back to MySQL without causing deadlock conditions or race conditions.
+* **Challenge:** A secondary Lambda processes S3 JSON files to update `invoice_number` values on existing ticket rows.
+Because multiple workers run in parallel, updating the main table at the same time could lead to race conditions or deadlocks.
-* **Solution:** Each worker Lambda generates a uniquely named temporary staging table (`staging_{request_id}`), writes its local payload batch, executes the update join against the main table, and drops the staging table inside a `finally` block to guarantee clean execution.
+* **Solution:** Each worker Lambda generates a uniquely named temporary staging table (`staging_{request_id}`), writes its local batch updates there, runs the update join against the main table, and drops the staging table inside a `finally` block to guarantee cleanup even if an error occurs.

 ### 5. Mutual TLS Authentication via SSM & `/tmp` Caching
-* **Challenge:** The OpenTicket API requires mTLS client certificate authentication.
-The Python `requests` library requires file system paths to the client certificate and private key, but environment variables only pass raw text strings.
+* **Challenge:** The OpenTicket API requires client certificate authentication.
+The certificate and private key are stored in SSM Parameter Store, but the Python `requests` library needs actual file paths (not raw text strings) for its SSL configuration.
-* **Solution:** Stored the encrypted certificate strings in AWS SSM Parameter Store.
-On Lambda cold start, credentials are written to the local `/tmp` execution directory as temporary files.
-The files persist across warm container re-invocations, minimizing SSM network calls.
+* **Solution:** Lambda fetches the certificate strings from SSM on startup and writes them as temporary files to `/tmp`.
+Because files persist across warm Lambda container invocations, the SSM fetch only happens during cold starts.

+### 6. VPC & IP Whitelisting for OpenInvoice
+* **Challenge:** The OpenInvoice platform requires all incoming API and file traffic to originate from specific, authorized IP addresses, which prevents standard public Lambda execution.
+* **Solution:** Configured the OpenInvoice Lambda inside a custom AWS VPC with dedicated security groups and static outbound Elastic IPs (via NAT Gateway), ensuring all outbound requests match the whitelisted IP addresses.

+### 7. DLQ + CloudWatch Alarms for Observability
+* **Challenge:** Need fast, reliable visibility into pipeline failures without swallowing errors inside custom `try/except` blocks.
+* **Solution:** Allowed Lambda exceptions to propagate naturally.
+SQS automatically retries failed messages up to 3 times before routing them to a Dead-Letter Queue (DLQ).
+A CloudWatch alarm monitors the DLQ and sends an SNS email alert within 2 minutes of any failure.

 ---